Lithuania: Political parties and elections

-As of 2019, the number of seats in the European Parliament allocated to Lithuania was 11.
+As of 2024, the number of seats in the European Parliament allocated to Lithuania was 11.
 Ordinary elections take place on a Sunday on the same day as in other EU countries.
-The vote is open to all citizens of Lithuania, as well as citizens of other EU countries that permanently reside in Lithuania, who are at least 18 years old on the election day.
-To be eligible for election, candidates must be at least 21 years old on the election day, a citizen of Lithuania or a citizen of another EU country permanently residing in Lithuania.
-Candidates are not allowed to stand for election in more than one country.
-Persons serving or due to serve a sentence imposed by the court 65 days before the election are not eligible.
-Also, judges, citizens performing military service, and servicemen of professional military service and officials of statutory institutions and establishments may not stand for election.
-Six political parties and one committee representatives gained seats in the 2019 elections.
+Eight political parties gained seats in the 2024 elections.

 Law and law enforcement

 The first attempt to codify the Lithuanian laws was in 1468 when the Casimir's Code was compiled and adopted by Grand Duke Casimir IV Jagiellon.
 In the 16th century three editions of the Statutes of Lithuania were created with the First Statute being adopted in 1529, the Second Statute in 1566, and the Third Statute in 1588.
-On 3 May 1791, the Europe's first and the world's second Constitution was adopted by the Great Sejm.
+On 3 May 1791, the Europe's first and the world's second constitution was adopted by the Great Sejm.
 The Third Statute was partly in force in the territory of Lithuania even until 1840, despite the Third Partition of the Polish–Lithuanian Commonwealth in 1795.

-In 1934–1935, Lithuania held the first mass trial of the Nazis in Europe, the convicted were sentenced to imprisonment in a heavy labor prison and capital punishments.
+In 1934–1935, Lithuania held the first mass trial of the Nazis in Europe; the convicted were sentenced to imprisonment in a heavy labor prison and capital punishments.

 After regaining of independence in 1990, the largely modified Soviet legal codes were in force for about a decade.
 The current Constitution of Lithuania was adopted on 25 October 1992.
 In 2001, the Civil Code of Lithuania was passed in Seimas.
 It was succeeded by the Criminal Code and Criminal Procedure Code in 2003.
 The approach to the criminal law is inquisitorial, as opposed to adversarial; it is generally characterised by an insistence on formality and rationalisation, as opposed to practicality and informality.
 Normative legal act enters into force on the next day after its publication in the Teisės aktų registras, unless it has a later entry into force date.
 The European Union law is an integral part of the Lithuanian legal system since 1 May 2004.